What Factors Goes Into The Pricing Of Expensive Durians?

 They would talk about how much have been invested in machinery and equipment, and how much labour costs needs to be spent to produce great durians… then finish off with how difficult it is to make money…

-… but all of the farm owners are multi-millionaires…
+… but many of the farm owners are multi-millionaires…

 There’s nothing wrong with getting rich from producing a product in high demand.
 Many see this as a service to the market which fully justifies it’s profits.